 Anyone can get their friend to write them a review.

-6. Do the have a belief system and higher purpose?
+6. Do they have a belief system and higher purpose?

 - We provide leading internet marketing solutions to businesses on a global level.

-- We are at top rated SEO company that gets you #1 rankings.
+- We are a top-rated SEO company that gets you #1 rankings.

-- Our custom built solutions will help transform your business and help you engage with user.
+- Our custom-built solutions will help transform your business and help you engage with users.

 - We offer our clients leading customer service and digital solutions.